Tom Burnett (Flight 93 passenger): Legacy

 At the National 9/11 Memorial at the World Trade Center, Burnett is memorialized at the South Pool, on Panel S-68, along with other passengers from Flight 93.

 On September 1, 2011, his widow Deena Burnett was interviewed on the death of Osama bin Laden where she said that his death had given her closure.
 She learned of the news while in bed and told her daughters the next morning.
 His mother, Beverly Burnett thanked and praised the Navy SEALs and echoed Deena's words of having more closure after bin Laden's killing.

 On September 11, 2011, the tenth anniversary of the attacks, the Bloomington Crime Prevention Association sponsored the first annual Tom Burnett Jr. Hometown Heroes Celebration at the Hilton Mall of America.
 The event featured a keynote address given by Senator Amy Klobuchar, and the presentation of the Tom Burnett Jr. Remember Award would be given to citizens who demonstrate leadership, selflessness, and a commitment to others.
 James Caauwe, President of the Association, explained the event thus: "We wanted to remember Tom Burnett Jr. and the sacrifices he made, but not only the sacrifices that he made on 9/11 but who he was as a person.
 We looked at those qualities that he had of leadership and of community service and recognized people that are doing that today."
 The occasion was also marked with the dedication of Hero's Garden, a memorial that stands in Burnett's honor at Pepperdine University's Graziadio School of Business and Management, where Burnett received his MBA.

 In popular culture

-Burnett is portrayed by American actors Greg Benson in the documentary The Flight That Fought Back, by Jeffrey Nordling in the 2006 TV film Flight 93, and by Christian Clemenson in the 2006 feature film United 93.
+Burnett is portrayed by American actors Greg Benson in the documentary The Flight That Fought Back, by Jeffrey Nordling in the 2006 film Flight 93, and by Christian Clemenson in the 2006 feature film United 93.